YakovBardi2/Yakov-Bardi-session-20-E-coding-with-codex/README.md

 ## impliment this business scenario, create the table, insert sample data, write code the present the queries
 ## must be created in 1 single table
 ## musr be created using T SQL
-/*Hi, I have a small home-run business selling costumes.
+Hi, I have a small home-run business selling costumes.
 Until now I've only been selling to family and friends, but I recently decided to open my business to the public starting January 1, 2020.
 I am now going to need a database to keep track all the costumes that are sold.
 I want the name of the customer, which costumes they bought, which size, how much I paid per costume, how much they paid per costume,